junxit/us-congress-bills-115/metadata.md

 - 2017-11-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 115-185.
 - 2017-11-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 115-185.
 - 2017-11-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 264.
+- 2018-03-15 — Amendment SA 2210 agreed to in Senate by Unanimous Consent.
+- 2018-03-15 — Amendment SA 2210 proposed by Senator McConnell for Senator Johnson. (consideration: CR S1769-1770; text: CR S1769-1770) In the nature of a substitute.
+- 2018-03-15 — Measure laid before Senate by unanimous consent. (consideration: CR S1768-1770)
+- 2018-03-15 — Message on Senate action sent to the House.
+- 2018-03-15 — Passed Senate with an amendment by Unanimous Consent. (text: CR S1768-1769)
+- 2018-03-15 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S1768-1769)
+- 2018-03-15 — Senate amendment agreed to: Amendment SA 2210 agreed to in Senate by Unanimous Consent.
+- 2018-03-15 — Senate amendment proposed (on the floor): Amendment SA 2210 proposed by Senator McConnell for Senator Johnson.(consideration: CR S1769-1770; text: CR S1769-1770)
+- 2018-03-15 — Senate amendment submitted
+- 2018-03-15 — The committee substitute withdrawn by Unanimous Consent.